Our one-pagers provide top-line summaries of our evidence-based, data-driven research and timely, nonpartisan recommendations.

 “The Most Important Door That Will Ever Open:” Realizing the Mission of Higher Education Through Equitable Recruitment, Admissions, and Enrollment Policies

 Earning a college credential can mean a better living and a better life for students and their families.
 But to earn that credential, students must first navigate the admissions process.
 Education is indeed a door, but recruitment, admissions, and enrollment policies and practices dictate how wide that door is open.
 Creating a more equitable and just higher education system starts with implementing equitable admissions practices.
-The below accompanying tools can be used by higher education practitioners, leaders, and policymakers in promoting an equitable approach to each of the policies addressed in our report:
+The following eight TMID one-pagers support higher education practitioners, leaders, and policymakers in promoting an equitable approach to each of the policies addressed in our report:

 Rethinking Recruitment Tool

 Colleges and universities wield enormous power in deciding who reaps the benefits of a college degree, and anti-racist and anti-classist recruitment policies have the potential to build a more equitable and just society.
-At present, however, college admissions are riddled with practices that perpetuate and deepen racial and socioeconomic disparities with practices that promote equitable opportunity for all potential students.
+As outlined in this tool, college admissions have the power to replace practices that perpetuate and deepen racial and socioeconomic disparities with practices that promote equitable opportunity for all potential students.

 Rethinking Demonstrated Interest Tool